ORNL/cpp-proposals-pub/D1673/blas_interface.md

 explicitly, rather than an arithmetic operator.

 Arithmetic operators on matrices or vectors may also need to allocate temporary storage.
-Users may not want that.  `mdspan` is a view of existing memory; it does not come with an allocator.
+Users may not want that.
 When LAPACK's developers switched from Fortran 77 to a subset of Fortran 90, their users rejected the option of letting LAPACK functions allocate temporary storage on their own.
 Users wanted to control memory allocation.
+Also, allocating storage precludes use of nonowning input data structures like `basic_mdspan`, that do not know how to allocate.

 Arithmetic expressions on matrices or vectors strongly suggest expression templates, as a way to avoid allocation of temporaries and